QUAREP-LiMi/WG1-Automation/Microscope_Systems/Zeiss-Zen-Blue/README.md

-Copyright 2022 Nasser Darwish Miranda

-@author: Nasser Darwish, IST Austria

-This program is free software: you can redistribute it and/or modify
-    it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-    You should have received a copy of the GNU General Public License along with this program.
-If not, see <https://www.gnu.org/licenses/>.

 This program allows automatic power measurements for Zeiss microscopes running Zen Blue

 This software follows this hierarchy: Zen macro -> measurePowers.pyw -> TLPM.py -> TLPM_64.dll